FarazzShaikh/LunarLander/README.md

 |  [Gaurav Nayar](https://github.com/GauravNayar) |  gan4 | Front End Developer  | Developing art assets and UI. |
 |  [Mostafa Elsayed](https://github.com/TheChosenSir) |  mme10 | Backend Developer  | Helping impliment serverside code |

+### Objectives
+The objective of the game is to collect the highest number of resources and maximize value.
+Value is calculated based on the total value of fuel and currency.
+This goal can be reached by:
+- Exploring: Finding and collecting resources form crashed ships.
+- Combat: Engaging in combat with other players.
+- Scavenging: Finding players who have already crashed and scavenging resources.

 ### Game Flow
 Player will be placed at a random location in an infinite world.
 The player must find and scavenge for resources from “Crashed Spaceships.”
 The ships are generated randomly around the map.
 The Payer has to conserve their own resources as Fuel is scarce.
 Fuel can be bought from Recharge Stations using Currency.
 This fuel lets the player travel to find more resources.